demistorm/Visual-Health/README.md

 - Custom entity-specific damage color overrides!
 Input any hex color with the CUSTOM setting in the config screen

 *Mod Menu is required on Fabric to change settings in-game.*

+***26.1+:** Baby mob damage may not be pixel-perfect as there isn't currently a good way (that I know of) to detect if a mob should generate an adult or baby damage texture.*

 ## Supported Versions
 **1.20.1, 1.21.1, 1.21.11, 26.1**